wieslawo/bcp-pro/ReadMe.md

 I needed command line tool for export and import csv file from MS SQL so I decided to write such tool in .NET Core.

-It's not fully tested but temporary it works for me, maybe I will work on this more in future.
+At this momoent works only import, it's not fully tested but temporary it works for me, maybe I will work on this more in future.

 ## You can use this in similar like original bcp, for example: